Kitware/minerva/docs/datasets-panel.rst

 --------------
 .. image:: img/datasets_panel-trash_button.png

-Click the trash can button after dataset name to delete one dataset.
+The trash button after dataset name deletes one dataset.
 A confirmation prompt will be shown before deleting the dataset.
 Dataset deletion is irreversible.

 |